 Note: Above graph comes from this source and not the paper below.
 Only the abstract is available.
+(Note from 2016: The link to the graph died, the image was recovered from the Wayback Machine and an edit made to restore it on Oct 31, 2016)

 A new peer-reviewed climate study is presenting a head on challenge to man-made global warming claims.
 The study by three climate researchers appears in the July 23, 2009 edition of Journal of Geophysical Research.
 (Link to Abstract)